Social anxiety self-help (including supported self-help) are discussed within both the NHS social anxiety webpage and NICE Guidance.

 CBT-based supported self-help” (or guided self-help)

 Self-help is referred to in the NICE Guidance as “CBT-based supported self-help” (or guided self-help).
 This is self-directed learning of using therapeutic tools or techniques alongside professional guidance from a mental health practitioner.
-This might be a psychological wellbeing practitioner (PWP) or associate practitioner, assistant psychologist, mental health and wellbeing practitioner or sometimes registered nurses with training in delivering such interventions.
-By having someone check in with you regularly, either through sessions or feedback via phone or email, you can discuss your progress, address any challenges, and adjust strategies as needed.
-Some people find supported self-help a helpful balance of independence and encouragement, however, please note that not all NHS services have the provision to offer this, and it would depend on your local NHS trust.
+For mild and moderate cases this might be a psychological wellbeing practitioner (PWP) or associate practitioner, assistant psychologist, mental health and wellbeing practitioner or sometimes registered nurses with training in delivering such interventions.

 Page last updated January 2025